Hexafluoro-2-butyne

 Hexafluoro-2-butyne (HFB) is a fluorocarbon with the chemical structure CF3C≡CCF3.
 HFB is a particularly electrophilic acetylene derivative, and hence a potent dienophile for Diels–Alder reactions.

+Synthesis and reactions

 HFB is prepared by the action of sulfur tetrafluoride on acetylenedicarboxylic acid or by the reaction of potassium fluoride (KF) with hexachlorobutadiene.

+In the presence of the strong Lewis acid aluminium chlorofluoride, hexafluorobutadiene isomerizes to HFB:

-It reacts with sulfur to give 3,4-bis(trifluoromethyl)-1,2-dithiete.
+HFB reacts with sulfur to give 3,4-bis(trifluoromethyl)-1,2-dithiete.

+Cycloaddition of HFB and dithionitronium (NS2+) gives the 1,2,5-dithiazolium cation.
+This derivative can be reduced to the 7 electron neutral radical.
+This particular 1,3,5-dithiazole is also rare example of a radical that can be obtained as solid, liquid, and gaseous states.
+As a gas, it is blue.

+As an electrophilic alkyne, HFB forms a variety of alkyne complexes by reaction with low-valent metal complexes.